 - Part One is Appreciative Inquiry: Leveraging Strengths for Transformative, Lasting Change and this may be studied by itself without the following two parts.
 Participants look at the ‘why’ and ‘how’ of AI, its applications, and learn how to use Appreciative Inquiry Interview Questions.
 During the 3-day course, you will also learn how to design and create an AI project.

 - Participants carry out fieldwork in Part Two.
-Interviewing real people with AI, attending conferences and coaching, and creating an AI portfolio are all part of this applied learning process.
+Interviewing real people with AI, attending positive psychology conferences and coaching, and creating an AI portfolio are all part of this applied learning process.

 - The last stage, Part Three, is a capstone session where learners get interactive feedback on AI projects in a 3-day program.